8 Array Formulas

 .

-The first argument is an array with the values.
-The second argument is an array with the intervals into which you want to group the values.
-The result is an array with the frequencies.
+The first argument is the array of values.
+The second argument is the array of bin boundaries for grouping the values.
+The result is an array of frequencies.

 Task 8.7 File: Array6.xlsx